matter-labs/zksync-era/docs/guides/external-node/09_decentralization.md

 ### Generating secrets

 Each participant node of the gossipnet has to have an identity (a public/secret key pair).
 When running your node for the first time, generate the secrets by running:

 ```
 cargo run -p zksync_external_node -- generate-secrets > consensus_secrets.yaml
+chmod 600 consensus_secrets.yaml
 ```

 > [!NOTE]